Steyr AUG: Design details

 The Steyr AUG is a selective-fire, bullpup assault rifle with a conventional gas-piston-operated action that fires from a closed bolt.
-It is designed as a Modular Weapon System that could be quickly configured as an assault rifle, a carbine, a submachine gun and even an open-bolt light machine gun.
+It is designed as a modular weapon system that could be quickly configured as an assault rifle, a carbine, a submachine gun and even an open-bolt light machine gun.

 The AUG is chambered for the 5.56×45mm NATO cartridge and has the standard 1:9 rifling twist that will stabilise both SS109/M855 and M193 rounds.
-Some nations including Australia, Ireland and New Zealand use a version with a 1:7 twist optimised for the SS109 NATO round.
+Some nations, including Australia, Ireland and New Zealand, use a version with a 1:7 twist optimised for the SS109 NATO round.
 The submachine gun variants are chambered in either 9×19mm Parabellum or .40 S&W. In Enforce Tac 2025, a Steyr AUG chambered in 7.62×39mm was unveiled.

-The AUG consists of six interchangeable assemblies: the barrel, receiver with integrated telescopic sight or Picatinny rail, bolt carrier assembly, trigger mechanism, stock and magazine.
-The AUG employs a very high level of advanced firearms technology and is made with the extensive use of polymers and aluminium components.
+The AUG consists of six interchangeable assemblies: the barrel, receiver with integrated telescopic sight or Picatinny rail, bolt carrier assembly, trigger mechanism, stock, and magazine.
+The AUG employs advanced firearms technology, and is constructed from multiple polymers and aluminium components.

 The AUG comes with a muzzle cap, spare bolt for left-handed shooters, blank-firing adaptor, cleaning kit, sling and either an American M7 or German KCB-77 M1 bayonet.